-Here at Harvan Engineering, we offer both laser cutting and waterjet cutting services.
+At Harvan Manufacturing, we offer both laser cutting and waterjet cutting services.
 You may be wondering, just what are the differences between the two?
 While both methods can be used for applications in a wide range of industries, like aerospace, transportation, and energy, they differ in a few key ways.

-While we prefer to use laser cutting because it’s a bit faster, you can see that the material used and the thickness of said materials are the main considerations when deciding whether or not to use waterjet cutting or laser cutting.
+We recommend using laser cutting because it’s a bit faster, but you can see that the material used, plus the thickness of said materials are the main considerations when deciding between the two.
 No matter the method, we pride ourselves on the ability to deliver high-quality components on time, whether it’s just a prototype or a small to mid-sized order of parts.
-Keep an eye on this blog to learn more about advanced manufacturing.